- Can anyone submit a concept study to use the CNICS data or specimens?

 - How do I submit a study for review?

 Instructions and forms for submitting studies to CNICS can be found on our website on the Submit a Proposal page.
 Once submitted, a review call will be scheduled to discuss the proposed concept study.
 Written reviews will be provided prior to the call.
+See the CNICS Concept Proposal Guidelines for further clarification on the review process.

 - What should I expect during the conference call review of my concept study?